a-hariti/gmail-thread-progressbar/README.md

 ## Notes

 - The extension only activates on mail.google.com
-- Requires "activeTab" permission to function
+- Requires minimal permissions (only access to Gmail)
-- Compatible with the latest version of Chrome and Gmail's interface
+- Designed to be lightweight and non-intrusive